realm/realm-dotnet/README.md

 Realm is a mobile database that runs directly inside phones, tablets or wearables.

 This repository holds the source code for the .NET / C# versions of Realm.
 Currently, we support all major mobile and desktop operating systems, such as iOS, Android, UWP, macOS, Linux, and Windows.
-For a full list of supported platfomrs and their versions, check out the [Prerequisites](https://realm.io/docs/dotnet/latest/#prerequisites) section in the documentation.
+For a full list of supported platforms and their versions, check out the [Prerequisites](https://realm.io/docs/dotnet/latest/#prerequisites) section in the documentation.

 ## Features